These preparations can help a person at risk for severe allergic reactions to avoid and respond to an anaphylactic reaction:

-Carry an emergency kit with an antihistamine (pill or syrup) and a shot of epinephrine that you can give to yourself.
-Make sure you replace the shot when it passes the expiration date.
+Always carry an emergency kit with an antihistamine (chewable pill or syrup) and injectable epinephrine that you can give to yourself.
+Make sure you replace the injectable epinephrine after you use it or when it passes the expiration date.

 Epinephrine is the most important medicine for the treatment of anaphylaxis.
-It is injected into a muscle or under the skin.
+It is injected into the lateral thigh.
 A special syringe that is easy to give (to yourself or someone else) is available.
 If prescribed, your doctor or nurse will teach you the proper way to use it.
-The effects of epinephrine wear off quickly.
-It is still important to get emergency medical attention right away after giving the shot.
+The effects of epinephrine can wear off quickly, and it is possible a second dose of epinephrine or other medications may be required to treat the allergic reaction.
+Therefore, it is important to get emergency medical attention right away after giving the shot.
 Common brands of epinephrine are:

 Epinephrine is a life-saving medication for the emergency treatment of anaphylaxis.
 Therefore, it must be carried at all times by the person at risk for severe allergic reactions.